himslm01/himslm01.github.io/blog/2025/11/22/pihole-lxc-Debian-Trixi/index.md

   [✓] Done.
 ```

-Now you can go to the admin dashboard web interface at the URL given above, login with the password you have set, and start to investigate.
+Now you can go to the admin dashboard web interface at the URL given above, login with the password you were given or set, and start to investigate.

 ![Pi-Hole dashboard](Pi-Hole-dashboard.png)

 ## Update Pi-Hole